awsdocs/amazon-transcribe-developer-guide/doc_source/batch-filter-unwanted.md

  **To filter unwanted words in a transcription job \(console\)**

-1. Sign in to AWS Management Console and open the Amazon Transcribe console at [Amazon Transcribe console](https://console.aws.amazon.com/transcribe/)\.
+1. Sign in to the [Amazon Transcribe console](https://console.aws.amazon.com/transcribe/)\.

 1. In the navigation pane, choose **Transcription jobs**\.